 Oh, how often a decision can come down to just the price of the gun.
 I ignored MSRPS and went and looked at real-world prices.
 SIG is selling for $499.99 at most outlets and the Glock 48 seems to be selling for right around $449.99.
 The SIG does come with night sights, and that’s personally worth 50 bucks to me.

-SIG P365.
+Hands down, it's the SIG P365.
 Its smaller size makes it easier to conceal, I love the sights, and like the fact that I can pocket carry it.
 I also like that it has a rail and am able to add a Streamlight TLR-6 to the system for everyday use.

 Which firearm would you choose?